redwoodjs/redwoodjs-com-archive/docs/testing.md

 We've imported an additional function at the top `waitFor()` which allows us to test for things that may not be present in the first render of the component.
 In our case when the component first renders the data hasn't loaded yet, so it will render only "Loading..." which does not include the title of our article.
 So without `waitFor()` the test will immediately fail. `waitFor()` is smart and waits for subsequent renders or a maximum amount of time before giving up.
 [Read more about `waitFor()`](https://testing-library.com/docs/dom-testing-library/api-async/#waitfor).

 The function that's given as the second argument to `mockGraphQLQuery` will be sent a couple of arguments.
 The first, and only one we're using here, is `variables` which will contain the variables given to the query when `useQuery` was called.
-In this test we passed an `id` of `1` to the **<Article>** component when test rendering, so `variables` will contain `{id: 1}`.
+In this test we passed an `id` of `1` to the **&lt;Article&gt;** component when test rendering, so `variables` will contain `{id: 1}`.
 Using this variable in the callback function to `mockGraphQLQuery` allows us to reference those same variables in the body of our response.
 Here we're making sure that the returned article's `id` is the same as the one that was requested:

 ```javascript{3}
 return {